Laphra Vyanjana: A Sacred Bengali Vegetable Stew Recipe

 Instructions

-1. Prepare the Mustard Base: Combine the green chilies, ginger, black mustard seeds, and peanuts in a blender or food processor.
-Cover and pulse until the mixture is coarsely pulverized.
-Add 1 cup (240 ml) of the vegetable stock, turmeric, ground coriander, jaggery (or sugar), and salt.
-Cover and process again until the mixture is completely smooth.
+1. Prepare the Mustard Base: Combine the green chilies, ginger, black mustard seeds, and peanuts in a blender.
+Pulse until coarsely pulverized.
+Add 1 cup / 240 ml of vegetable stock, turmeric, ground coriander, jaggery, and salt.
+Process again until the mixture is completely smooth.

-2. Simmer the Vegetables: Pour the remaining 3 cups (710 ml) of stock (or water) and the blended spicy mustard mixture into a large soup pot.
-Add the butter (or sesame oil), the 1.5 lbs (685 g) of mixed vegetables, and the chopped tomatoes.
-Bring the mixture to a rolling boil over high heat.
+2. Simmer the Vegetables: Pour the remaining 3 cups / 710 ml of stock and the blended mustard mixture into a large soup pot.
+Add the butter (or sesame oil), mixed vegetables, and chopped tomatoes.
+Bring to a rolling boil over high heat.

 3. Cook Until Tender: Once boiling, cover the pot and reduce the heat to moderately low.
-Allow the Mustard-Flavored Mixed Vegetable Soup LAPHRA VYANJANA to simmer until the vegetables are fork-tender.
-Note: Cooking time varies by vegetable type; cut longer-cooking roots into smaller pieces and softer vegetables into larger chunks to ensure even cooking.
+Simmer until the vegetables are fork-tender.
+Note: Cut longer-cooking roots into smaller pieces and softer vegetables into larger chunks to ensure even cooking.

 4. Prepare the Spices: While the soup simmers, combine the cumin seeds, fennel seeds, kalonji, and cassia (or bay leaf) in a small dish.
-Heat the 2 tbsp (30 ml) of ghee (or peanut oil) in a small frying pan over moderately high heat.
+Heat the 2 tbsp / 30 ml of ghee (or oil) in a small frying pan over moderately high heat.

 5. Fry the Tempering: When the ghee is hot but not smoking, add the spice blend.
 Fry for a few seconds until the cumin and fennel seeds darken a few shades and release their aroma.

-6. Steep the Flavor: Immediately pour the hot oil and spices into the cooked Laphra soup.
-Cover the pot immediately to trap the aromas and let the seasonings steep for 2 to 3 minutes.
+6. Steep the Flavor: Immediately pour the hot oil and spices into the cooked soup.
+Cover the pot at once to trap the aromas and let the seasonings steep for 2 to 3 minutes.

 Nutritional Information